Every year, thousands of students use Clearing to find a university place – here's what you need to know

 You don't have to apply for the same type of course that you applied for when making your original UCAS application, although the university will want to hear your reasons and motivations for wanting to study the new course.

-Universities such as Oxford, Cambridge, LSE and UCL don't usually enter Clearing because there is such a lot of competition to attend these universities in the first place.
+Universities such as Oxford, Cambridge and LSE don't usually enter Clearing because there is such a lot of competition to attend these universities in the first place.
 But there are plenty of top quality universities that do offer Clearing places.
-As we said: you're in demand!
+Like we said, you're in demand!

 How does UCAS Clearing work?